bigcommerce/dev-docs/docs/api-docs/catalog/products-overview.md

 * Color swatch
 * Product pick list
 * Product pick list with images
-* Will automatically generate variants when created in the CP
+* Will automatically generate variants when created in the control panel
-* Are auto-generated from variants when you create a product with variants via V3 API Product /POST
+* Are auto-generated from variants when you create a product with variants using the [Products](https://developer.bigcommerce.com/api-reference/store-management/catalog/products/createproduct) endpoint

 ### Variant options example